 Adding green foods such as kale, zucchini, and romaine to your smoothies can be a great way to incorporate them into your diet.
 Try adding some fresh zucchini or avocado instead of banana to bulk out a strawberry smoothie, or add a couple of fresh kale leaves to a mango smoothie.

 It is also easy to add greens to juices.
 Greens such as broccoli, peas, zucchini, cucumber, kale, cabbage, romaine, and collard greens can be juiced along with other ingredients to make a wonderful green juice.
-Check out our Green Detox Juice recipe.

 2. Smoothie Bowls

 Not quite a smoothie but instead more of a meal, smoothie bowls are another great way to sneak those greens into your diet.
 These are essentially thick smoothies poured into a bowl, topped with a variety of dried berries, nuts, seeds, coconut shreds, diced fruit, granola, and sometimes, even chocolate!

 Salad is one of the best ways to get greens into your diet.
 It can be eaten as a meal or as a side, is quick and easy to throw a salad together, and there are such a variety of greens to choose from you’ll be able to vary your salads every day.